OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 Channels which record individual measured values contain a data set with the name `data`, this data set is never optional.
 Single values are stored in this data set as a 1D array, the length of this array (or list) is not limited.

-The possible data types are defined in chapter [\ref{primitive-and-extended-data-types} Primitiv and extended data types](#primitive-and-extended-data-types)
+The possible data types are defined in chapter [Primitiv and extended data types](#primitive-and-extended-data-types)

 Multidimensional measured values are given their own channel group per dimension and thus their own data set called `data`.